 Earlier this year, comedian and talk show host Chelsea Handler asked Neil DeGrasse Tyson (astrophysicist, author, science communicator) whether or not he believed in God.
-As always, deGrasse Tyson gave a gracious, brilliantly explained, evidence based response.
+As always, deGrasse Tyson gave a gracious, brilliantly explained, evidence based response and in it, he addressed the frequent question – why does God let bad things happen?
 You can watch the interview here, he says:

 Every description of God I’ve heard, holds God to be all powerful (very typical) and all good.
 And then I look around and I see a tsunami that killed a quarter million people in Indonesia, an earthquake that killed a quarter million people in Haiti, and I see earthquakes and tornadoes and disease, childhood leukemia: and I see all of this and I say I do not see evidence of both of those being true simultaneously.
 If there is a God, the God is either not all powerful or not all good.
 He can’t be both.

 It’s the greatest contradiction of the traditional Christian God, and the most common question I’m asked by friends and family as a Christian: How can a God who loves the world and all the people in it let such terrible events occur?
 Why does God let bad things happen to good people?